Geometrically and diagrammatically maximal knots: Guts and lower volume bounds

 The checkerboard surfaces $B$ and $R$ are well known to be essential in the alternating link complement \cite{menasco-thist:alternating}.
 We will cut along these surfaces, and investigate the manifolds $(S^3-K)\cut B$ and $(S^3-K)\cut R$.
 Note that because $K\subset B$, there is a homeomorphism $(S^3-K)\cut B \cong S^3\cut B$, with parabolic locus mapping to identical parabolic locus.
 We will simplify notation by writing $S^3\cut B$.

 We will need to work with diagrams without Conway spheres.
-Menasco~\cite{menasco} and Thistlethwaite~\cite{Thistlethwaite_PJM, Thistlethwaite_JKTR} showed that for a prime alternating link diagram, Conway spheres can appear in very limited ways.
-Following Thistlethwaite's notation, a Conway sphere is called {\em visible} if it is parallel to one dividing the diagram into two tangles, as in Figure~\ref{fig:visibleTangle}.
-In \cite[Proposition 5.1]{Thistlethwaite_PJM}, it was shown that if there is a visible Conway sphere, then it is always visible in any prime alternating diagram of the same link.
+Menasco~\cite{menasco} and Thistlethwaite~\cite{Thistlethwaite_PJM, Thistlethwaite_JKTR} showed that for a prime alternating link diagram, essential Conway spheres can appear in very limited ways.
+We also consider inessential 4--punctured spheres, for example bounding rational tangles.
+Following Thistlethwaite's notation, we say that a 4--punctured sphere is {\em visible} if it is parallel to one dividing the diagram into two tangles, as in Figure~\ref{fig:visibleTangle}.
+In \cite[Proposition 5.1]{Thistlethwaite_PJM}, it was shown that if there is an essential visible Conway sphere, then it is always visible in any prime alternating diagram of the same link.

 \begin{define} We call a 2--tangle {\em knotty} if it is nontrivial, and not a (portion of a) single twist region; i.e.\ not a rational tangle of type $n$ or $1/n$ for $n\in\Z$.
 We will say that $K_n$ contains a {\em cycle of tangles} if $K_n$ contains a visible Conway sphere with a knotty tangle on each side. \end{define}